jarommollinet/responsive-images-and-svg-free-churro/README.md

    Make sure to include a fallback `<img>` with descriptive alt text.
 Since the `<picture>` element is used for art direction, the source image dimensions will not be the same, so you should not use `<img>` `width` and `height` attributes as you would with single images.

-   In the video below, "Dev Tools and `<picture>`," I explain what the `media` attribute communicates to the browser.

-5. In order for the image to display properly, we need a little CSS.
-Load the `styles/main.css` in the document `<head>` on all three of your html files.
-Add this to your main `index.html` file:

-   `<link rel="stylesheet" href="styles/main.css">`

-   And add this to your subpages (notice the relative path to the styles folder):

-   `<link rel="stylesheet" href="../styles/main.css">`

 ### Use Live Server and Dev Tools to make sure your images are loading properly

 Before you open your webpage in Live Server, check the bottom left info bar on VS Code.
 You want to make sure you don't have any errors or warnings which should look like this: